Salesforce RFP Template A Comprehensive Guide 2025

 • Challenges and Solutions: List specific challenges your business faces that Salesforce needs to address.
 For example, if lead conversion rates are low, you may require advanced analytics and lead-scoring features.

-• Feature Set: Specify the essential features and functionalities such as dashboard customization, report generation, or third-party integration capabilities.
+• Feature Set: Specify the essential features and functionalities, such as dashboard customization, report generation, or third-party integration capabilities.
 This helps ensure the proposed solutions meet your exact business needs.

 Providing a Company Overview